Feeling stressed rather than blessed?

-Christmas is right around the corner (literally six days away) and it’s the most wonderful time of the year.
+Christmas is right around the corner (literally one week away) and it’s the most wonderful time of the year.
 Or is it?

 I bet you love the holidays, who doesn’t?
 But I also bet you most likely suffer from the tremendous stress that comes with it.